Patriots WR Julian Edelman carted off with knee injury

-DETROIT (USA TODAY Sports) — New England Patriots wide receiver Julian Edelman was carted off in the first season of Thursday's preseason against the Detroit Lions with a knee leg injury.
+DETROIT (USA TODAY Sports) — New England Patriots wide receiver Julian Edelman was carted off in the first quarter of Friday's preseason game against the Detroit Lions with a knee injury.

 Edelman went down after cutting on an 18-yard reception from Tom Brady.